CHSS Advice Line

 If you have any of these symptoms, even for just a short amount of time, call 999 and ask for an ambulance.

 When you have had a stroke, you should go straight to hospital by emergency ambulance.
-Usually you will be admitted to a specialist stroke ward, but you may also go to the A&E department or another assessment ward first.
+You will usually be taken to a specialist stroke ward, but you may need to go to the A&E department or another assessment ward first.

 Doctors will begin by performing tests to confirm what type of stroke you have had.
-This will usually be either a CT scan or MRI scan to help determine if your stroke was caused by a clot or a bleed.
+This will usually include either a CT scan or MRI scan, which will help to determine whether your stroke was caused by a clot or a bleed.

 You may also have other tests, including blood pressure checks, blood tests, chest x-rays and electrocardiograms (ECG).